vagrod/zara-rust/README.md

   + Consumables: water and food, consuming items
   + Macros to write less code describing items (one-liners)
   + Appliances as inventory item type
+  + Actual getting new item from a crafting combination and spending resources on it

 - Health:
   + Sleeping